dolremi/CS360Project/README.md

 level1 function finished

+open
+close
+lseek
+read
+cat

-The function needs to be fixed open close lseek
+The function needs to be fixed write